 Write it Down

-New or reoccurring symptoms, questions you need to ask, things you want to better understand.
+New or reoccurring symptoms, good questions you need to ask, things you want to better understand.
 I am always surprised by how much is discussed every time we meet with the doctor.
+And sometimes there are difficult conversations happening and it’s hard to stay focused.

 And I ALWAYS get sidetracked and forget the questions I want to ask.

-Sometimes advocating for a loved one is more than just talking to doctors.
+Sometimes advocating for someone is more than just talking to doctors and healthcare providers.

-Discuss any proactive measures or solutions that have been put in place to rectify a hazard.
+Family caregivers should discuss any proactive measures or solutions that have been put in place to address a hazardous issue.

 Find solutions to problems and anticipate hazards.
-Find safe ways to handle medicine, strategies to avoid falls, or adaptive equipment to make things safer and more comfortable (things like walkers, wheel chairs, commodes, toilet seat risers).
+Find safe ways to handle medicine, strategies to avoid falls, or adaptive equipment to make things safer and more comfortable (things like walkers, wheelchairs, commodes, and toilet seat risers).

 By advocating, you’re ultimately trying to put things in place that create the safest and healthiest environment.
-You are positively contributing to quality of life.
+You are positively contributing to their quality of care and creating better outcomes for their health.

 Don’t be Shy

 If you’re not sure something is important, it doesn’t hurt to ask.
-The doctors can’t help you if they don’t know what’s happening!
+Healthcare workers can’t help you if they don’t know what’s happening!

 Do the best you can to help the doctor see what you are seeing.